2232088201/topkfscode/README.md

 Try two demo files "Demo_for_Semisupervised.m" and "Demo_for_Unsupervised.m"  for semi-supervised FS and unsupervised FS, respectively.

-If you use the codes for feature selection, please cite the following work.
+If you use the codes for semi-supervised or unsupervised feature selection research, please cite the following work.

 ``https://ieeexplore.ieee.org/document/9153944"